federicotdn/verb/README.md

 {{(verb-part)}}
 ```

-**Important**: In most cases, you will also need to apply the `verb-body-cr-to-crlf` function to your request before it is sent.
+**Important**: In most cases, you will also need to apply the `verb-body-lf-to-crlf` function to your request before it is sent.
 This is needed to ensure that all line endings in the request body use CRLF instead of just LF.
 This is also shown in the example above.

 ### Base Headers